Technology is great, isn’t it?

 Somewhere within easy reach where you can access the controls – and actually see the display.

 For most kayaks, this will be directly in front of you, most likely in the center console.
-The best fishing kayaks come with a designated place to mount a fish finder and/or transducer, with accessory rails and/or scupper hole at a key location.
+The best fish finders for kayaks will be easy to mount, and the best fishing kayak will come with a designated place to mount them.

 Just make sure it’s not going to get in the way of your paddling or casting, and if you’re using a pedal kayak, somewhere on the gunwale (kayak side) is probably best.